Notice of Privacy Practices

 Payment.
 Your health information may be used in order to bill and collect payment for the services and items you may receive from us.
 For example, we may use and disclose your health information to obtain payment from third parties that may be responsible for such costs, such as family members.
 Also we may use your health information to bill you directly for services and items.

 Health care operations.
-Your health information may be used as necessary to support the day to day activities and management of Atlas MD Concierge Family Practice.
+Your health information may be used as necessary to support the day-to-day activities and management of Slower Medicine, PLLC.
 For example, information on the services you received may be used to support budgeting and financial reporting, activities to evaluate and promote quality, to develop protocols and clinical guidelines, to develop training programs, and to aid in credentialing medical review, legal services, and insurance.

 Appointment reminders.
 Your health information may be used by our staff to contact you and send you appointment reminders.